Skin (cutaneous) lymphoma is a rare type of non-Hodgkin lymphoma (NHL).

 You might have one chemotherapy drug or a combination of drugs.

-Interferon is a type of biological therapy.
+Interferon is a type of immunotherapy.
 It works by stimulating your immune system to control the lymphoma.

 How you have it